mumuki/mumukit-nuntius/README.md

 `Mumukit::Nuntius.establish_connection`

 If the server that uses Nuntius has multiple puma workers configured, the best option is to do it `on_worker_boot`.
-If it runs in single mode, it should be done somewhere else, because that hook isn't called.
+If it runs in single mode, it should be done toplevel in `config.ru`, because that hook isn't called.

+Also consumers establish connections on start out of the box

 ## Development